Wolf (Tyler, the Creator album)

-Wolf is the second studio album by American rapper and record producer Tyler, the Creator.
+Wolf is the third studio album by the American rapper Tyler, the Creator.
 It was released on April 2, 2013, by Odd Future Records.
 The album features guest appearances from Mike G, Domo Genesis, Earl Sweatshirt, Left Brain, Hodgy Beats, Erykah Badu and Pharrell, among others.

 Wolf was supported by its lead single, "Domo23".
 The album received generally positive reviews from critics and debuted at number three on the US Billboard 200, selling 89,000 copies in its first week.